 In a sacred society, men are consciously sensitive to the presentiality of God in their world.
 The God, whose presence religious men experience in the world around them, is not a conceptualized, objectified God.
 Nor is His presence seen only in the spectacular, the "magnalia Dei."
-Once an individual has sensitized himself to the reality of God in the world, he see Him in the smile of a child, in the beauty of a rose, in the car he is driving, the movement of his hand, in his world.
-Whatever he sees, he perceives as a Temple of God.
-Having identified himself by reason of the discovery made in the Temple, he similarly identifies others and is, thus, always "among his own."
+Once an individual has sensitized himself to the reality of God in the world, he see Him in the smile of a child, in the beauty of a rose, in the car he is driving, the movement of his hand, in <a href="https://doi.org/10.1001/journal.org/10.10 observable to men in a secular world.

-From one point of view, the religious experience is an experience of the Divine affirmation or authentication of the self.
-My own worthwhileness, precisely in so far as this transcends both space and time, is not something which is immediately observable to men in a secular world.
 A sensitive man may discover this in a mirror.
-Nost of us discover it in the mirror of another's love for us, and ultimately, in the mirror of our God's love of us.
+Most of us discover it in the mirror of another's love for us, and ultimately, in the mirror of our God's love of us.
 As we observe God responding to us with warmth and affection and with love, as we observe the God of the Covenant exquisitely concerned with HIS people, we discover the worth of His people and the worth of the self.